Aux vues du contexte du marché ovin cette race à forte prolificité retrouve sa place pour augmenter la productivité de vos troupeaux !

 Crossbreeding management systems

-Industrial crossbreeding: Romanov or Finnish females are mated by a ram of the beef breed and the products are sold in butcher's shops.
+Industrial crossbreeding: Romanov or Finnois females are mated by a ram of the beef breed and the products are sold in butcher's shops.
 This technique makes it possible to produce lambs of average conformation, while maintaining high productivity.
 The weight of meat thus produced per ewe and per year is high.

 The resulting meat weight produced per ewe per year is high.
 In a large flock the 3rd lamb is often reared artificially.